nomadrain/simple_msisdn_python/README.md

 Each time when called FakeMsisdnGenerator.get() method will produce a new fake number basing on the provided constructor parameters.

-For the call with the parameters above the output will be like (all the coincidences with real numbers are artificial and non-intended):
+For the invocation with the parameters above the output will be like (all the coincidences with real numbers are artificial and non-intended):
 ```
 +380-63-1093245